 Looking to teach English overseas but don’t have a degree?
 Don’t panic!

-Even though a growing number of countries want a uni degree in order to qualify for a working visa, there are still a few amazing destinations where you can find work TEFL work without a degree.
+Even though a growing number of countries want a uni degree in order to qualify for a working visa, there are still a few amazing destinations where you can find a TEFL job without a degree.

 With around 400 million learners, China is by far the biggest TEFL jobs market on the planet, and whilst some employers specify a degree – many don’t (including our Paid Internship to China).
 It’s also worth mentioning that local government regulations change all the time over in China, so it’s probably best to check with individual employers before applying.

 How much can you earn teaching English in China?

 Obviously how much you can earn depends on how much training you’ve had and if you have any previous experience.
 If you have a recognised TEFL certificate and no previous experience you can expect to earn around £800 a month, though this can rise to £1300 a month if you have a few years experience.
 Many employers also help with accommodation, visa applications and flights.

 Top places to teach English without a degree in China